 It starts with choosing a software solution, like Xplor Gym.
 One that makes it easy to see when a member’s visit habits change and they become at-risk of cancelling.
 Then choose the right approach to re-engage high risk gym members before it’s too late.

-Visits are key to increasing gym member retention.
-Help members build (and stick to the habit) of visiting on a regular basis.
-So, they are more likely to stay with your club.
-Focus on an achievable number of visits – even if that’s once a week for some members.
+Regular visits are essential for boosting member retention.
+Help your members build the habit of visiting frequently so they’re more likely to stay with your gym.
+Focus on setting a realistic visit goal – even if it’s just once a week for some members.

 Work hard to keep those members!